 - Do not place your value in anybody else’s hands: By this I mean that we must be mindful of the limits that people can put upon you.
 Even our loved ones!
 We have all been told at one stage or another that we can’t do something or that we shouldn’t do something.
 Perhaps you have been told recently or in the past that you are ‘‘not good enough’’, ‘‘too old’’, that it’s ‘‘too late’’ or that ‘‘it would never work’’.
 It is essential, moving forwards that you do not allow others to dictate what you can and cannot do.

 - Take steps to conquer your negative thoughts: Maintaining positive, reassuring and healthy thoughts may prove challenging at times, but it is something that each of us should aim to achieve.
 When we think good thoughts, we drastically propel our motivation, our ambition and yes, our self-belief.
 Any past or current negative views from others, or indeed views that you hold about yourself play a massive role in how you approach your day to day life, ultimately stopping you from taking positive action.

 - Take action: Consider, how can you make changes in your life, in order to live more positively?
 Can you improve your diet?
-Can you progress with a new exercise routine or try new hobbies that all you to feel healthier and more fulfilled?
+Can you progress with a new exercise routine or try new hobbies that allow you to feel healthier and more fulfilled?
 Next consider, what is stopping you from making these changes, right now?

 - Learn from your failures: It is okay to fail!
 The moment we understand this, life becomes far easier.
 We must fail in order to learn and in order to grow as individuals.
 Embrace the lows for what they can teach you and do not give up.
 Always be mindful that it is never too late to try again.